Marvel CyberComics

 Marvel CyberComics or Webisodes were digital comics produced from 1996 to 2000 by Marvel Comics using Adobe Shockwave.
 The Marvel CyberComics were originally made available exclusively on the AOL web portal, but were later made freely available on the Marvel.com website.
-The Marvel CyberComics feature established Marvel characters such as Spider-Man and Wolverine and consist of a combination of comics and animation.
+The Marvel CyberComics featured established Marvel characters such as Spider-Man and Wolverine and consisted of a combination of comics and animation.
 The Marvel CyberComics were removed from the Marvel website in 2000, and the service was succeeded by Marvel Digital Comics Unlimited in 2007.

 History

 CyberComics were created by Marvel in the summer of 1996 as a part of a promotional deal with America Online.
 The CyberComics were placed into the AOL/Marvel Zone and were exclusively available to AOL users.

+From 1996 till 1998 there was a run of the Spider-Man Cybercomics.

 In 1997 Marvel built their own website at MarvelOnline.com and the CyberComics were freely available to all users through registration on MarvelZone.com (due to the contract with AOL).